 Added Value Assessor Certification is an independent certification body that works according to the NDIS Quality and Safeguards Commission and JAS/ANZ requirements.
-AVA Certification is an approved quality auditor by the NDIS Commission and JAS-ANZ to conduct quality audits against the NDIS Practice Standards.
+AVA Certification is listed as an approved quality auditor by the NDIS Commission to conduct quality audits against the NDIS Practice Standards.
 AVA Certification is committed to complying with national and international legal requirements.

 Get a Quote

 some describtion bellow the title to guide the reader through the content provided.

 As a new applicant to the NDIS Commission, your system will be assessed and verified in two stages against the NDIS Practice Standard.

 Stage one of the audit will be executed off-site.
 Our expert and competent audit team will assess the “provider’s self-assessment” document and associated processes & procedures to confirm whether you are ready to proceed with stage two of the audit or some improvements and amendments may be needed.
 The audit team will provide a formal report to give you an overview of your compliance level with the scheme requirements.

 The assessment at stage 1 should at least include the following areas:

 • The self-assessment responses completed by the NDIS provider as part of the registration application or registration renewal process and associated documents submitted by the NDIS provider, available through the NDIS provider’s application record accessed through the Commission’s system (PRODA).

 • The prior NDIS provider certification or verification outcome, corrective actions and audit report, if applicable; and